 Melasma is a sort of common brown patch, tan, or blue-gray discoloration on the face.
-This is usually seen in women running in their reproductive years, that is, women under 20-50 age group.
-It appears commonly on upper cheeks, upper lip or forehead region.
+This is usually seen in women running in their reproductive years, that is, women under the 20-50 age group.
+It appears commonly on the upper cheeks, upper lip, or forehead region.
 It is not that common in men.
 Reasons behind this are external hormonal intakes like birth control pills, external sunlight, or internal hormonal changes that occur at the time of pregnancy.
 It is most common among women of Latin descent and Asian women.
 Those who have olive skin or little darker skin have a greater tendency to have melasma on their face.

-It is diagnosed by recognizing colored patches on the forehead, cheeks and upper chin.
+It is diagnosed by recognizing colored patches on the forehead, cheeks, and upper chin.
 In most cases, mixed melasma is found by the dermatologists.

 It is not that there is no risk involved in melasma treatment.
 People may complain about skin irritation and those who use highly concentrated ones may face a condition called exogenous ochronosis.
 In this condition, the skin turns dark when it is bleached.
 It is a result of using HQ more than 4%.
 It should be discontinued when ochronosis is seen first.
 But in spite of all these side effects, it still remains the most adopted remedy for the treatment of melasma on the face and is also successful in doing the job.
-The last suggestion is to consult the best dermatologist in mumbai for your skin at The Esthetic Clinics and stay sun safe.
+The last suggestion is to consult the best dermatologist in Mumbai for your skin at The Esthetic Clinics and stay sun safe.